-When it’s all said and done, Detroit Lions quarterback Matthew Stafford is going to be one of the NFL’s top 10 all-time leaders.
+When it’s all said and done, former Detroit Lions quarterback and current Los Angeles Rams passer Matthew Stafford is going to be one of the NFL’s top 10 all-time leaders.
 He grew up in Dallas, Texas, and first made a name for himself at Georgia under head coach Mark Richt, where he threw for more than 7,000 yards over three seasons and was drafted first overall in the 2009 NFL Draft.
 The rocket-armed passer didn’t win a national title, but the American football player did lead Georgia to 30 wins from 2006 until 2008.

 Four college buddies team up and develop into one of the greatest American rock bands of all time.
 Lead singer Michael Stipe, bassist Mike Mills, guitarist and songwriter Peter Buck and drummer Bill Berry all formed the band in 1980 while in school at Georgia.
 They’ve won Grammy’s, MTV Video Music Awards, Billboard Music Awards and more for hit songs like “Losing My Religion”, “Stand” and “The One I love”.

 Famous for his columns in the Atlanta Journal Constitution, Grizzard was a writer and humorist in the 1970s and 1980s that published 25 books over his lifetime.
 Criticized for his racially insensitive views, Grizzard first studied journalism at the University of Georgia.
 He graduated with his bachelor’s degree and went on to become the youngest ever executive sports editor at the AJC at just 23.
 He died at 47 and some of his ashes were scattered on the field at UGA’s Sanford Stadium.